AJA MEMBERSHIP DESK AT WEATHERBYS: Call 01933 304778

 The AJA aims to:

 - improve the standard and safety of all amateur riders

 - encourage amateur races under both codes through close liaison with the racing industry to secure its future

 - offer help, advice and support to all amateur jockeys throughout their amateur careers

 - provide recommendations to regulatory and administrative racing bodies for the betterment of amateur racing

 - select and finance amateurs to ride abroad

-- play an important part through close liaison with the British Horseracing Authority in the formation of the policy of the British Racing Industry
+- play a part through close liaison with the British Horseracing Authority in the formation of the policy of the British Racing Industry

 Do I have to be a member of the AJA to ride in Amateur races?

 Yes, for the majority of races confined to Amateur Riders you are required to be a member of the AJA.